Strategic Plan for The Oceanography Society

 II.
 SERVE A BROADER OCEAN SCIENCE COMMUNITY

-TOS currently conducts a wide range of activities that serve the broader ocean science community.
+TOS currently conducts a wide range of activities that serve the broader ocean science community, such as:

-- It publishes Oceanography, which includes a wide array of peer-reviewed scientific articles and other educational content
+- Publishing Oceanography, which includes a wide array of peer-reviewed scientific articles and other educational content

-- TOS hosts and co-hosts conferences such as the biennial Ocean Optics conference and Ocean Sciences Meeting
+- Hosting and co-hosting conferences such as the biennial Ocean Optics conference and Ocean Sciences Meeting

-- TOS hosts an exhibit booth at conferences to engage with existing and potential members
+- Hosting an exhibit booth at conferences to engage with existing and potential members

-- TOS hosts webinars, panels, networking events, and town halls (online or in-person), focused largely on career development
+- Hosting webinars, panels, networking events, and town halls (online or at in-person) focused largely on career development

-- TOS recognizes members who excel by giving awards and honors to deserving community members and groups
+- Recognizing members who excel by giving awards and honors to deserving community members and groups

-- TOS maintains a strong web presence that includes pages targeted at undergraduates, graduate students, and early career scientists
+- Maintaining a strong web presence that includes pages targeted at undergraduates, graduate students, and early career scientists

-Traditionally, the activities above have largely focused on members working in academia but increasingly TOS members are pursuing careers outside of the academy.
+Traditionally, TOS activities have largely focused on members working in academia, but increasingly TOS members are pursuing careers outside the academy.
 Compared to AGU and ASLO, TOS membership consists of a higher proportion of people who work at non-academic organizations.
-TOS seeks to serve this important and growing community through targeted professional development and to help build connections between job seekers and industry, NGOs, and federal and national agencies seeking to hire professionals with multidisciplinary oceanographic research and/or technology expertise.
+TOS seeks to serve this important and growing community through targeted professional development opportunities and by helping build connections between job seekers and industry, NGOs, and federal and national agencies seeking to hire professionals with multidisciplinary oceanographic research and/or technology expertise.

 Implementation